CLEANing Cygnus A deep and fast with R2D2: Application to Cygnus A

+The Cygnus~A data considered were acquired at S band (2.052 GHz) with the following observation setting.
+VLA configurations A and C were combined, with a single pointing centered at the inner core of Cygnus~A, given by the coordinates $\textrm{RA} = 19\textrm{h}59\textrm{m}28.356\textrm{s}$~(J2000) and $\textrm{DEC}=+40^{\textrm{o}} 4{\arcmin} 2.07{\arcsec}$.
+The total observation duration is about 19 hours conducted over multiple scans, respectively combining 7 and 12 hours with configurations A and C. The data are single-channel, acquired with integration time-step of 2 seconds and channel-width of 2 MHz.
+Careful calibration of the direction independent effects (DIEs) was performed in AIPS \citep{Sebokolodi20}, following which, the data were averaged over 10 seconds totaling $M=9.6 \times 10^5 $ points. \citet{dabbech2021} showed that these data could also benefit from the calibration of DDEs, likely attributed to pointing errors at the hotspots.
+However, DDE solutions from the underpinning joint calibration and imaging framework \citep{repetti2017} are not considered in this study as none of the benchmark algorithms aside from uSARA and AIRI could benefit from them.

-The target dynamic range of Cygnus~A reconstruction can be inferred from the data as the ratio between the peak pixel value of the sought image and the image-domain noise level.
-The latter can be estimated as $\tau/\sqrt{2L}$, with $L$ denoting the spectral norm of the measurement operator \citep{terris2022image}.
-Under this consideration, the target dynamic range estimate is of the order $\displaystyle \sim 1.7 \times 10^5$.
+As far as the imaging setting is considered, we target forming an image of size $N=512 \times 512$, with a pixel-size of about 0.29 arcsec, corresponding to a super-resolution factor of 1.5, from Briggs-weighted data with Briggs parameter set to 0 \citep[weights are generated in WSClean;][]{offringa2017}.
+The target dynamic range of the reconstruction is about $\displaystyle 1.7\times 10^5$, inferred from the data as the ratio between the peak pixel value of the sought image and the image-domain noise level estimated as $\tau/\sqrt{2\|\Phib^\dagger \Phib\|_S}$ \citep{terris2022}, with $\| .\|_S$ denoting the spectral norm of its argument operator.